gustandil/xapp1078_2018.3_zybo_zed/README.md

 NOTE: These flow was verfied in ZedBoard and Zybo Z-20.
 Porting to Zybo and Zybo Z-10 is trivial

-Note: This project requires using a Linux host to compile the embedded Linux kernel.
+NOTE: This project requires using a Linux host to compile the embedded Linux kernel.
-The instructions have been setup such that all implementation work will be done in a directory called xapp1078_2018.3/design and all linux work will be done in a directory called xapp1078_2018.3/plnx-project.
+The instructions have been setup such that all implementation work will be done in a directory called "xapp1078_2018.3/" and all linux work will be done in a directory called xapp1078_2018.3/plnx-project.
-The instructions will require files to be copied between xapp1078_2018.3/design and xapp1078_2018.3/plnx-project so if the Vivado and SDK tools are ran on a Windows machine, the files will need to be copied from the Windows xapp1078_2018.3/design to the Linux machine's xapp1078_2018.3/plnx-project.
+The instructions will require files to be copied between xapp1078_2018.3 and xapp1078_2018.3/plnx-project so if the Vivado and SDK tools are ran on a Windows machine, the files will need to be copied from the Windows xapp1078_2018.3/design to the Linux machine's xapp1078_2018.3/plnx-project.
 This project was tested using Vivado 2018.3/ Petalinx 2018.3 and Vivado 2018.3/ Petalinux 2017.3

 Extract xapp1078_2018.3.zip into <xapp1078_2018.3> (or clone Git repository and chage the name to <xapp1078_2018.3>
-Create a new work directory, <xapp1078_2018.3>/design/work Copy the directory <xapp1078_2018.3>/design/src/bootgen to <xapp1078_2018.3>/design/work/bootgen Open Vivado 2018.3
+Create a new work directory, <xapp1078_2018.3>/work Copy the directory <xapp1078_2018.3>/design/src/bootgen to <xapp1078_2018.3>/design/work/bootgen Open Vivado 2018.3
-In the Tcl command window, 'cd <xapp1078_2018.3>/design/work' Create, build, and export the hdwr design to SDK by running the included script using tcl:
+In the Tcl command window, 'cd <xapp1078_2018.3>/work' Create, build, and export the hdwr design to SDK by running the included script using tcl:
   For the ZedBoard design, run the tcl command 'source ../src/scripts/create_proj_zedBoard.tcl' For the Zybo Z20 design, run the tcl command 'source ../src/scripts/create_proj_zyboZ20.tcl'

-  Note: the board files from Avnet (MicroZed, ZedBoard), Digilent (Zybo Z-20, Zedboard) and are NOT included in this project
+NOTE: You will need the board files from Digilent (Zybo Z-20) or Avnet (MicroZed).
+This file are NOT included in this project

 ## Review the create_proj_zyboZ20.tcl file. ##
 This script does the following: